Welcome to UWA Cyber Security

 - Protect your sensitive data

-If you have been a victim of cyber-crime or suspect that malicious activity is taking place, please report the incident to University IT.
+If you have been a victim of cyber-crime, detect an incident or suspect that malicious activity is taking place, please report it to University IT and help us respond faster.

-A cyber security incident is any attempted or successful unauthorised access, disclosure, or misuse of University computing systems, data or networks (including hacking and theft).
+Any attempted or successful unauthorised access, disclosure, or misuse of University computing systems, data or networks (including hacking and theft) can be considered as a cyber security incident.
+It may involve:

-- a violation of IT Security Policies or Standards
+- a violation of IT Policies or Standards

 - unauthorised computer or system access